mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-04-16-delaunay-algorithm-impasse.md

 super-triangle.

 At any rate, I am stuck.
-My next steps are first to sleep on it, and then possibly to see if the original articles might help.
+My next steps are first to sleep on it, and then possibly to see if the original source articles might help.
 In the meantime, hopefully you will have found something of interest in this hunt for a bug, and, if you happen to know what I am doing wrong, I would love to hear it :)

 [1]: https://en.wikipedia.org/wiki/Bowyer%E2%80%93Watson_algorithm
 [2]: https://en.wikipedia.org/wiki/Delaunay_triangulation